Language

 println!("trim_end: '{}'", s.trim_end());

-// Remove specific characters with trim_matches.
+// Remove a specific character with trim_matches.

 let quoted = "***secret***";